-Start firing your requests up to 2.500 times a day.
+Start firing your requests over 7000 times a day.
 For free.

 The openrouteservice directions service covers the globe and allows you to compute routes and all sorts of navigation information.
 To this end, we offer a wide range of travelling options for multiple modes of transport.
 Amongst these you can choose between car, different bicycle types, walking, hiking, wheelchair and heavy vehicle.
 Each of these modes uses a is a carefully compiled street network to suite the profiles requirements.
 To help you individualise your routes even further the API offers the possibility to customise your input with road type restrictions and vehicle characteristics.